CiscoDevNet/terraform-provider-aci/docs/resources/pim_route_map_entry.md

 ## Example Usage ##

-The configuration snippet below creates a Pim Route Map Entry with only required attributes.
+The configuration snippet below creates a PIM Route Map Entry with only required attributes.

 ```hcl